sweety-chaudhary/Dandelion-spa/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# This repo consist only front-end
+# Designed a template for E-commerce website
 # Dandelion-spa
 Designed a template for E-commerce website, in #React: